tendermint/tendermint/spec/abci++/abci++_methods_002_draft.md

           of `RequestFinalizeBlock` and the previous committed state.
     * Later calls to `Query` can return proofs about the application state anchored in this Merkle root hash.
-    * Use `retain_height` with caution!
+    * Use `ResponseFinalizeBlock.retain_height` with caution!
 If all nodes in the network remove historical blocks then this data is permanently lost, and no new nodes will be able to join the network and bootstrap.
 Historical blocks may also be required for other purposes, e.g. auditing, replay of non-persisted heights, light client verification, and so on.
     * Just as `ProcessProposal`, the implementation of `FinalizeBlock` MUST be deterministic, since it is making the Application's state evolve in the context of state machine replication.
     * Currently, Tendermint will fill up all fields in `RequestFinalizeBlock`, even if they were